How Much Does Hair Dyeing Cost?

 Double-Process Color

-Double-process color is when your hair has to go through a two-step process to get you the color you want.
+Double-process color is a technique where your hair undergoes a two-step process to achieve the desired color.

-For example, if you want to go from dark brown hair to a light coppery red, you’ll need to get your brown hair lightened with bleach first, and then color over your lightened hair with a coppery red dye.
+For example, if you want to go from dark brown hair to a light coppery red, you’ll need to lighten your brown hair with bleach first, and then color it over with a coppery red dye.

-Bright and funky pastel colors usually require double-processing because your hair needs to be lightened to a very white blonde in order for bright colors to show up on it.
+Bright and funky pastel colors typically require double-processing because your hair needs to be lightened to a very light blonde for the bright colors to show up effectively.

-Double-process color is obviously more complicated and takes more time than single-process.
-Because of that, it costs more money.
+Double-process color is obviously more complicated and takes more time than single-process color.
+As a result, it costs more money.

 At a typical premium salon, it would cost you an average of $175-350 to get your hair dyed through a double-process color.

-Chain salons are a little more affordable, but we discovered that many of them are not even offering double-process colorings due to how complicated they are.
+Chain salons are a little more affordable, but we discovered that many of them do not even offer double-process colorings due to their complexity.

 Partial Hair Color

-Partial hair color refers to highlights, balayage, ombre, and other techniques where only part of your hair gets colored.
+Partial hair color refers to techniques such as highlights, balayage, and ombre, where only part of your hair is colored.

-It’s easy to mess up highlights and leave you with thick streaks from the 2000s – so it’s important to invest in someone who can do it well.
+It’s easy to mess up highlights and leave you with thick streaks from the 2000s – so it’s essential to invest in someone who can do it well.

-Salons charge anywhere from $120-270 on average for highlights and balayage (can vary based on full vs partial balayage).
-Chain salons often offer partial highlights for $35-100 depending on the length of your hair, and they rarely offer balayage or other higher-end techniques.
+Salons often offer partial highlights for $35-$100, depending on the length of your hair, and rarely provide balayage or other higher-end techniques.

 Cost Of Dyeing Your Hair Silver

-If you’re thinking of dyeing your hair silver and wondering how much it will cost, we did the math.
+If you’re considering dyeing your hair silver and wondering about the cost, we’ve done the math.

-1. Bleach to the lightest shade of blonde, almost white
+1. Bleached to the lightest shade of blonde, almost white.

 How much would it cost?